How big will the pipe be? How many miles will it be?

 A preferred pipeline route was selected early in 2015 using feedback from the public and other stakeholders, along with a robust set of pipeline route selection criteria and input from local jurisdictions.
 As more is learned during design, the preferred route will be refined and new routes considered.

 Route selection criteria include community acceptance, resiliency from earthquakes and other natural disasters, constructability, ratepayer costs, and others.

 One of the primary objectives of the Willamette Water Supply Program is to increase resiliency and reliability in the region’s water supply.
-The Willamette River will be an additional source of high quality water for Hillsboro and Tualatin Valley Water District providing reliability and redundancy following a disaster or other service interruptions.
+The Willamette River will be an additional source of high quality water for the Tualatin Valley Water District, the City of Hillsboro and the City of Beaverton, providing reliability following a disaster or other service interruptions.
 The facilities are being designed to be operational after a major earthquake.
-Although the sizing of the pipe is still being determined, it will be sized to meet demands well into the future.

 How do you maintain or repair the pipeline in a tunnel under Wilsonville Road?